artefactual/atom-docs/user-manual/access-content/browse.rst

-Users can narrow the results list using the available :term:`facet filters <facet filter>` on the left-hand side of the screen, which for :term:`authority records <authority record>` includes language and entity type (Person, Family or Corporate body).
+Users can narrow the results list using the available :term:`facet filters <facet filter>` on the left-hand side of the screen, which for :term:`authority records <authority record>` includes language, entity type (Person, Family or Corporate body), Maintaining repository, and Occupation.

 The authority record browse page also includes a dedicated search box - for more information on searching for authority records in AtoM, see: